 Stem and root diseases can have a greater impact on soybean yield and quality than foliar diseases.
-Symptoms typically arrive later in the growing season during reproductive stages, which can directly impact pod and seed production.
-The most prevalent and economically important diseases in this category are white mould (Sclerotinia) and Phytophthora root rot.
-For more information and images of all diseases listed here, visit the Crop Protection Network web page.
+Stem disease symptoms typically arrive later in the growing season during mid- to late- reproductive stages, which can directly impact pod and seed production.
+The most prevalent and economically important diseases in this category are white mould (Sclerotinia) and phytophthora root rot.

 White mould can cause 2-5 bu/ac of yield loss for every 10% increase in incidence (% of plants affected).
 Cool, wet conditions throughout July and August and a dense crop canopy favour disease development.
 Infection begins low in the canopy at nodes along the stem.